cloudposse-archives/rightscript_sync/README.md

 # RightScript Sync

-RightScript is a tool to synchronize all scripts in your RightScale account with your local file system.
+RightScript Sync is a tool to synchronize all scripts in your RightScale account with your local file system.

 ## Installation